bbauska/Anti-Project2025/anti.md

 bills like the Respect for Marriage Act that redefine marriage to be the union between any two individuals, HMRE program grants should be available to faith-based recipients who affirm that marriage is between not just any two adults, but one man and one unrelated woman.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended withdrawing Ryan White guidance that allows “funds to pay for cross- sex transition support.”
+<p>Project 2025 recommended withdrawing Ryan White guidance that allows “funds to pay for cross-
+sex transition support.”
 “Withdraw Ryan White guidance allowing funds to pay for cross-sex transition support.
 HRSA should withdraw all guidance encouraging Ryan White HIV/AIDS Program service providers to provide controversial ‘gender transition’ procedures or ‘gender-affirming care,’ which cause irreversible physical and mental harm to those who receive them.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Married men and women are the ideal, natural family structure because all children have a right to be raised by the men and women who conceived them.”
+<p>Project 2025: “Married men and women are the ideal, natural family structure because all children
+have a right to be raised by the men and women who conceived them.”
 “The Secretary’s antidiscrimination policy statements should never conflate sex with gender identity or sexual orientation.
 Rather, the Secretary should proudly state that men and women are biological realities that are crucial to the advancement of life sciences and medical care and that married men and women are the ideal, natural family structure because all children have a right to be raised by the men and women who conceived them.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-42
-Centers for Medicare and Medicaid Services
+</h3>Centers for Medicare and Medicaid Services</h3>

-Project 2025 on Medicare and Medicaid: “They operate as runaway entitlements that stifle medical innovation, encourage fraud, and impede cost containment.”
+<p>Project 2025 on Medicare and Medicaid: “They operate as runaway entitlements that stifle medical
+innovation, encourage fraud, and impede cost containment.”
 “With the goal of being a societal safety net, Medicare and Medicaid touch more American lives than does any other federal program.
 While they help many, they operate as runaway entitlements that stifle medical innovation, encourage fraud, and impede cost containment, in addition to which their fiscal future is in peril.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Medicare
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+Medicare

-Project 2025 called for the repeal of the Inflation Reduction Act and the Medicare Shared Savings Program.
+<p>Project 2025 called for the repeal of the Inflation Reduction Act and the Medicare Shared Savings
+Program.
 “Repeal harmful health policies enacted under the Obama and Biden Administrations such as the Medicare Shared Savings Program and Inflation Reduction Act.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the repeal of the provision in the IRA allowing Medicare to negotiate prices for prescription drugs.
+<p>Project 2025 urged the repeal of the provision in the IRA allowing Medicare to negotiate prices for
+prescription drugs.
 “The Inflation Reduction Act (IRA) created a drug price negotiation program in Medicare that replaced the existing private-sector negotiations in Part D with government price controls for prescription drugs.
 These government price controls will limit access to medications and reduce patient access to new medication.
 This ‘negotiation’ program should be repealed, and reforms in Part D that will have meaningful impact for seniors should be pursued.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the reduction in the government’s share in the catastrophic tier of Medicare.
+<p>Project 2025 urged the reduction in the government’s share in the catastrophic tier of Medicare.
 “Other reforms should include eliminating the coverage gap in Part D, reducing the government share in the catastrophic tier, and requiring manufacturers to bear a larger share.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 proposed making Medicare Advantage “the default enrollment option.”
-“Make Medicare Advantage the default enrollment option.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 proposed making Medicare Advantage “the default enrollment option.”
+“Make
+Medicare Advantage the default enrollment option.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposed making Medicare Advantage “Remove restrictions on key benefits and services, including those related to prescription drugs, hospice care, and medical savings account plans.”
+<p>Project 2025 proposed making Medicare Advantage “Remove restrictions on key benefits and
+services, including those related to prescription drugs, hospice care, and medical savings account plans.”
 “2.
 Give beneficiaries direct control of how they spend Medicare dollars.
 3. Remove burdensome policies that micromanage MA plans.
 4. Replace the complex formula-based payment model with a competitive bidding model.
 5. Reconfigure the current risk adjustment model.
 6. Remove restrictions on key benefits and services, including those related to prescription drugs, hospice care, and medical savings account plans.26.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-●
-HEADLINE: “Republicans Are Planning To Totally Privatize Medicare – And Fast.”
-[Rolling Stone, 2/5/24]
+<p>● HEADLINE: “Republicans Are Planning To Totally Privatize Medicare – And Fast.”
+[Rolling
-●
+Stone, 2/5/24]</p>

-Rolling Stone: Making Medicare Advantage the default enrollment option “would hasten the end of the traditional Medicare program” and benefit private health insurers.
+<p>● Rolling Stone: Making Medicare Advantage the default enrollment option “would hasten
+the end of the traditional Medicare program” and benefit private health insurers.
 “One item buried in the 887-page blueprint has attracted little attention thus far, but would have a monumental impact on the health of America’s seniors and the future of one of America’s most